Topics Map > Services > Teaching, Learning and Classrooms > Web Conferencing

 There are several roles available for a Zoom meeting: host, co-host, alternative hosts, and participants.
 As creator of the meeting, you are designated as the Host.

 Co-hosts: Shares most of the controls that hosts have.
 Co-host can manage the administrative side of the meeting, such as managing attendees.
 The host can only assign a co-host once the meeting has started, initially the user is a Participant.
 Co-hosts cannot start a meeting.
-If a host needs someone else to start the meeting, they can assign an alternative host.
+If a host needs someone else to start the meeting, they can assign an alternative host prior to the start of the meeting.

 Alternative hosts: Alternative hosts can be assigned before the meeting starts.
 This can be done when scheduling the meeting, initially, or later by using the edit tool.
 This type of host has same controls as co-hosts, but can also start the meeting.

-For more information on the privileges associated with Host, Co-host, Alternative Host and Participant view the Comparison Table.
-The Zoom Help Center has additional resources available.
+For more information on the privileges associated with Host, Co-host, Alternative Host and Participants, view the Comparison Table.